reshmabidikar/slate/source/includes/_catalog.md

 Returns a list with phase info.

-### Retrieve plan for a given subscription and date
+### Retrieve the plan for a given subscription and date

+This endpoint allows to retrieve catalog information, more specifically information about the current `Plan` associated with a given subscription.

 **HTTP Request**